arminsabouri/incriptionless-incriptions/README.md

-# Incriptionless-Incription (insert cooler name here)
+# FilterThis

+Code is super WIP.
+Don't even try to run it.

 ## Overview

-We present a mechanism for committing to large data objects (e.g., images) using Bitcoin Taproot outputs without embedding the data directly on-chain.
+The following is a mechanism for committing to large data objects (e.g., images) using Bitcoin Taproot outputs without embedding the data directly on-chain.
 The commitment is constructed using the Taproot script tree, where each Tapleaf contains a chunk of the data.
 A non-interactive, probabilistically sound attestation allows third parties to verify with high confidence that a given object was indeed committed to in the Taproot tree.

 This enables decentralized publication and verification of large assets (e.g., inscriptions) using already available taproot tools, with minimal on-chain footprint and no reliance on consensus enforcement.
 Additionally, the commitment is privacy preserving.
 Only the owner and the buyer know what the data is committed to.